mrepasky3/topography_sr_schrodinger/README.md

 3) Unzip `bettersun_bridge_20-320MPP_005.zip` into `PATH_TO_SR_FOLDER/results/`

 ### Install Python Dependencies
-1) `cd PATH_TO_SR_FOLDER`
+1) Create and activate a Python environment with version 3.9.
+For instance, using conda:
+`conda create -n topo_sb python=3.9 pip`
+`conda activate topo_sb`
+2) Install topography Schrödinger bridge dependencies:
-2) `pip install -r requirements.txt`
+`pip install -r requirements.txt`

 To re-create the training, validation, and testing datasets, see the following sub-sections.

-### ShadowSpy
-ShadowSpy, a ray-tracing DEM rendering software, is required to create datasets for training, validation, and testing.
-Follow the instructions at https://github.com/steo85it/shadowspy/tree/v0.1.0 to install ShadowSpy version 0.1.0.

 ### LOLA DEM
 The south pole topography model used to train this model can be found at https://pgda.gsfc.nasa.gov/products/90, the file `LDEM_80S_20MPP_ADJ.TIF`.
 This is the processed LOLA DEM covering the lunar south polar 80&deg;-90&deg; south at 20 meters-per-pixel.
 A similar approach can be taken for the north pole LOLA DEM.

+### ShadowSpy (Optional)
+ShadowSpy, a ray-tracing DEM rendering software, is required to create datasets for training, validation, and testing.
+Follow the instructions at https://github.com/steo85it/shadowspy/tree/v0.1.0 to install ShadowSpy version 0.1.0 into a separate Python environment.

 # Construct Datasets